yifzheng/DeerDiary/storyboard/loginactivity.md

 # Deer Diary: [Login Activity](https://github.com/cunychenhclass/cisc3171proj-group6/issues/2)

-When the user clicks on the login button on the starting activity, it routes the user to this page.
+When the user clicks on the login button on the starting activity or *Login Here* on the register activity, it routes the user to this page.
 Here, users are prompted to enter the fields: email and password, for user authentication.
 - On Success: The user is routed to the homepage of the app
 - On Failure: Login fails and the app will prompt the user what the error was during the login process